-- Recovery action of salary overpayments shall be conducted in accordance with the Staff Overpayments Procedure.
+- Recovery action of salary overpayments is conducted in accordance with the Staff Overpayments procedure.

-- Only delegated officers may approve the non-recovery of a debt and then only under the following conditions:
+- Only authorised delegates approve the non-recovery of a debt and under the following conditions:

-- the non-recovery has been authorised by an Act; or
+- the non-recovery has been authorised by legislation; or

 - the delegate is satisfied that the debt is not legally recoverable; or